mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 **Memory-Level Parallelism (MLP)** is the ability to perform multiple memory transactions at once.
 The possibility of multiple read at once is more common than multiple write at once, because of the risk of potential conflicts (trying to write two different values to the same location).

 ### Virtual Memory
+**Virtual Memory** is a computer concept where the main memory is broken up into a series of individual pages.
+Those pages can be moved in memory even moved to secondary storage like hard disc drive to make room in main memory for new data.
+In essence virtual memory allows a computer to use more RAM then it has available.
+The hardware part of virtual memory is called the memory management unit (**MMU**).
+Most *MMU*s have a granularity (pol. *szczegółowość*) of one page. <br/>
+A *page* is a basic unit of memory, typically several kilobytes or larger.
+A page may be moved in memory to different locations, or if it is not being used, it can frequently be moved to secondary storage instead.
+The area in the secondary storage is typically known as the **page file**. <br>
+The addresses of the various pages are stored in a **paging table**.
+The *paging table* can be stored in a memory unit inside the processor, or it can reside in a dedicated area of main memory.